botirk38/nixos-config/README.md

-This repository contains my personal NixOS configuration, built upon the [LGUG2Z/nixos-wsl-starter](https://github.com/LGUG2Z/nixos-wsl-starter) template, adapted for my needs to run a [JeezyVim](https://github.com/LGUG2Z/JeezyVim)-powered NixOS development environment on WSL.
+This repository contains my personal NixOS configuration, built upon the [LGUG2Z/nixos-wsl-starter](https://github.com/LGUG2Z/nixos-wsl-starter) template, adapted for my needs to run a LazyVim powered
+NixOS development environment on WSL.

 If you don't want to dig into NixOS too much right now, the only file you need